NietoDeveloper/MySQL_DataBase/docs/SECURITY.md

 - **Least-privilege roles.** `009_d never connect
   using the Docker bootstrap/root account** — that account exists only to run migrations.
-- **Row-scoped access via views, not native RLS.** MySQL has no Row-Level Security feature.
-The closest practical equivalent here is four updatable views — `v_my_profile`, `v_my_sessions`, `v_my_notifications`, `v_my_settings` — each filtered by a session variable (`@app_current_user_id`) and created `WITH CASCADED CHECK
+- *tical equivalent here is
+  four updatable views — `v_my_profile`, `v_my_sessions`,
+  `v_my_notifications`, `v_my_settings` — each filtered by a session
+  variable (`@app_current_user_id`) and created `WITH CASCADED CHECK